Hello There.

 Position on AI

-I work at the intersection of several fields (writing, illustration, and motion graphics) that are rapidly being automated by generative AI technologies.
-I think it important to be very clear with clients about what role these technologies play in my work, because deploying these technologies in a commercial context raises a host of ethical, legal, and labor issues.
-As a commercial artist whose practice has always been technologically-facilitated, I have spent my career on the lookout for labor-saving tools I can deploy to offer better value to my clients, and less tedium for myself.
+I work at the intersection of several fields that are rapidly being automated by AI technologies.
+I believe it important to be clear with clients about what role these technologies play in my work.
+As a commercial artist whose practice has always been technologically-facilitated, I have spent my career on the lookout for labor-saving tools I can adopt to offer better value to my clients, and less tedium for myself.
 I make extensive use of motion tracking, edge detection, edit detection, image tracing, and other software processing tools in my work.
-Software vendors have lately taken to calling these tools “AI” for marketing purposes, but they are not trained on an external dataset or processed remotely, so the moniker is a stretch.
+Software vendors have lately taken to calling these tools “AI” for marketing purposes, but that’s quite a stretch, as they are not trained on an external dataset or processed remotely.

-Generative AI (ChatGPT, Midjourney, StableDiffusion, etc) tools are something very different.
+Generative AI tools (ChatGPT, Gemini, Grok, etc) are something very different.
 These tools don’t just automate, they automatically outsource, and do so exploitatively, at that– they bring to bear the work of other humans who did not consent and were not compensated.
-They create media that is unintentional and is not entirely under the control of the artist to manipulate as they, or their client, sees fit.
-That intentionality and control is what I offer to clients, and I can only offer this by remaining in complete command of my process.
-Craft is my thing.
-Outsourcing is not.
+I know because my own work has been used to train AI models, without my consent and without compensation.
+Generative AI creates media that is unintentional and is not entirely under the control of the artist to manipulate as they, or their client, sees fit.
+That intentionality and control is what my work is all about.

 TLDR: Generative AI has no place in my practice.
-If you pay me, you are paying for a human to do thoughtful, intentional work on your behalf, and when I am done we can hang out together.
-It’s better that way, don’t you think?
+If you pay me, you are paying for a human to do thoughtful, intentional work on your behalf.